zorkow/html-decision-tree/README.md

 This is a generic library for building a simple web-based decision trees UI.
 Data is provided in JSON format, which is then displayed on a website.
+The tree is fully accessible both in terms of keyboard browsing and screen reading.
+It has been tested with all major screenreaders.

 ## Installing and Building